GuruOrGoru/GuruOrGoru/README.md

 var myPhilosophy = DeveloperPhilosophy{
     Mantras: []string{
-        "🚀 Ship fast, fail faster, learn fastest",
+        "Ship fast, fail faster, learn fastest",
-        "🔧 Automate everything that can be automated", "🧪 Test like your production depends on it (it does)", "📖 Document like you'll forget everything tomorrow (you will)", "🤝 Code is written for humans, not just machines", },
+        "Automate everything that can be automated",
+        "Test like your production depends on it (it does)", "Document like you'll forget everything tomorrow (you will)", "Code is written for humans, not just machines", },
     Values: map[string]string{
         "simplicity":     "Complexity is the enemy of reliability",